-The Orientation Gap being meaningful at 7 points is from Dr. Mitch Hammer and QAs' qualitative work with the IDI.
-There is not a published study that references this information.
-The consensus is that a difference of at least 1/2 of an orientation (also, one half of a standard deviation) is likely to be meaningful to a respondent in terms of the Orientation Gap (OG).
-If there is an OG of less than 7 points, an IDI report will indicate that a respondent has accurately estimated their orientation.
+The Orientation Gap being meaningful at 7 points is derived from the consensus that a difference of at least 1/2 of an Orientation (also, one half of a standard deviation) is likely to be meaningful to a respondent in terms of the Orientation Gap (OG).
+If there is an OG of less than 7 points, an IDI report will indicate that a respondent has accurately estimated their Orientation.
 It should be noted that while the range of Minimization is 30 points, this still applies.
 We do discuss early and late Minimization as 2 distinct experiences.

-Note: Because the IDC is a bell curve, each orientation is one standard deviation from 100, with the first half of Minimization being 1 SD, and the 2nd half of Minimization also being 1 SD.
+Note: Because the IDC is a bell curve, each Orientation is one standard deviation from 100, with the first half of Minimization being 1 standard deviation, and the 2nd half of Minimization also being 1 standard deviation.